Author: Sal Calvagna

 Page Numbers: 107,108,109

-Although the weather was miserable throughout most of the US, it may have given some readers an opportunity to complete a Giant Scale project.
+Although the weather was miserable throughout most of the U.S., it may have given some readers an opportunity to complete a giant-scale project.
 If so, send me some photos and I will be happy to share them.

 It’s nearly time for Warbirds Over Delaware 2014.
 As an avid participant for the past 22 years, I can guarantee it is the largest warbird event on the East Coast.
 It takes place July 9–12 at Lums Pond State Park in Kirkwood, Delaware, and is hosted by the Delaware R/C Club.
 Here’s an excerpt from the club’s website: